D-Roberts/icd-gen/README.md

 ## WIP - codebase under development

 ### TODO@DR next:

+    *0. Code for models on the new patch structure datagen (priority 1)

     *1. factor in the noise drift code from my other repo *2. there is a bug in the plot loss baselines code *3. there might be a bug in the batch loss calculation and/or plotting